 It is not you who will speak; let the disaster speak in you.

-For some time now there have been rumblings about how we are at the threshold, that if we don’t do something, we will end up in variations of an apocalypse.
-We’ve been warned of an upcoming ecological, economical and political disaster when the truth is we are already on the other side of it—we are already inside of it.
+For some time now there have been rumblings about how we are at the threshold, how if we don’t do something, we’ll end up in variations of an apocalypse.
+We’ve been warned of an upcoming ecological, economic and political disaster when the truth is we are already on the other side of it—we are already inside of it.
 How, then, do we write of what is happening?
-How can we gain a bird’s-eye view of the destruction when we are living inside of it?
-In this workshop we will read and discuss work from poets whose work has set out to document, in one way or another, the disaster.
+How can we gain a bird’s-eye view of the destruction when we are living inside of it already?
+In this five-week online workshop, we’ll read and discuss poets whose work has set out to document, in one way or another, the disaster.
 And we will try, using what we have gleaned from our readings and discussions, to write, in our own way, about what we are seeing in our own contemporary world.
+We will spend the majority of each class workshopping one another’s poems.
+Class sessions will meet synchronously via Zoom every Sunday, and assignments, poems and critiques will be shared via Wet Ink.